Anthony-Murray/code_institute_p1_amcareers/README.md

 Need evidence or social proof by being able to engage with social media links to see their followings on social media.

-Need the ability to contact the consultantto to submit queries or further informatiostion requests (without feeling like they are committing to purchasing).
+Need the ability to contact the consultant to submit queries or further information requests (without feeling like they are committing to purchasing).

 Need the ability to be able to schedule an appointment.

 Need the ability to be able to contact the consultant through multiple channels (email, phone etc.)

-Need condimration that see a confirmation that my contact form has been submitted and be able to navigate back to the main site.
+Need confirmation that see a confirmation that my contact form has been submitted and be able to navigate back to the main site.